nisay759/irkotr0id/README.md

 - q : Quit
 - lp plugin [, plugin, ...] : Load the plugins passed as arguments
 - rmp plugin [, plugin, ...] : Remove the plugins passed as arguments
+- j channel : Joins the channel passed as argument
 ```

 # Contribution